 Other important sources of radio waves are radio broadcasting systems (AM and FM).
 The maximum values measured in areas accessible to the public are typically below 0.01 W/m2.
 Close to the fence of very powerful transmitters, exposure of about 0.3 W/m2 were reported in some cases.

 As for the new digital TV broadcasting technology (DVB-T), the highest mean exposure was registered in the FM frequency band in office environments and was 0.096 mW/m2.
 This is similar to the power densities of the older analogue TV broadcasting systems, but as digital systems require a denser network of, however, less powerful transmitters, higher exposure levels can be expected in some regions while there may be a reduction in others.

 Other sources of long-range exposure to radio frequency fields are civil and military radar systems, private mobile radio systems, or new technologies like digital audio broadcasting systems and WiMAX.

-2.3 How are radio frequency fields used in medicine?
+2.4 How are radio frequency (RF) fields used in medicine?

-Doctors use electromagnetic fields in the radio frequency range to heat body tissue, which can ease pain or, at higher temperatures, kill cancer cells.
-As the aim is a biological effect, the patient’s exposure to radio frequency fields is often well above the recommended limits for the general public.
-Care must be taken to avoid medical staff exceeding exposure guidelines for workers.
+Electromagnetic fields in the RF range are used in medicine for diathermy to heat body tissue, which can ease pain or, at higher temperatures, kill cancer cells.
+As the aim is a biological effect, the patient’s exposure to radio frequency fields is well above the recommended limits for the general public.
+Care must be taken to avoid exposure of medical staff exceeding limits for workers.

-Another common application of radio frequency fields in medicine is magnetic resonance imaging, or MRI, which also uses very strong static magnetic fields (see question 8).
-Magnetic Resonance Imaging (MRI) provides three-dimensional images of internal body structures like the brain.
-More...
+Another common application of RF fields in medicine is Magnetic Resonance Imaging (MRI), which in addition also uses very strong static magnetic fields (see question 8).
+MRI provides high-resolution cross-sectional images of the body including the head without shadowing by bony structures.